Pleasing Every Customer That Walks Through The Door Is Next To Impossible

 You’ll find that your profits grow, you’re more focused on what needs to be done, and you’re more at ease.
 Don’t go after quantity, but rather focus on quality.
 You can’t please everyone, so please, those you can, and you’ll end up satisfying more customers.

 Try And Please Everyone and You’ll Please No One

 Let’s take the above example of Amy’s jewelry shop.
 Amy has expertise in diamonds, and 60% of her customers come to her shop to purchase diamonds.
-Amy also has gold rings, gold bracelets, and silver as well as other types of jewelry.
-Now, if Amy were to focus only on diamonds and build her business in this area instead of spreading herself thin with the other categories of jewelry, she would do much better.
+Amy also has gold rings, gold bracelets, and silver, as well as other types of jewelry.
+Now, if Amy were to focus only on diamonds and build her business in this area instead of spreading herself thin with the different categories of jewelry, she would do much better.

 Please Those You Can

 Do your best at pleasing the people you can and forget about those you can’t.
 You’ll end up with happier customers, along with a more reliable, stable business!